Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 To solve this issue I will go with you step by step how to make new minimal linux kernel, I am going to use the minimal linux live project that was written by davidov.i@gmail.com, you can find the minimal linux document at the following URL:[Minimal Linux Tutorial](http://minimal.linux-bg.org/the_dao_of_minimal_linux_live.txt).

+For making initrd file we can use `mkinitrd` command (on RedHet and CentOS distro), if you use Ubuntu you will need to use `update-initramfs` or `mkinitramfs` commands, those command will create initrd file which we can move to our boot folder and update the GRUB to use it, so in case you find the initrd dummege or it accidentally deleted, you can use those command and create your new initrd file for booting the system normally.

 ### 1. Create minimal linux kernel.